BenjaminOdineResearch/BenjaminOdineResearch/README.md

 ### ⚖️ Legal & Trademarks

-*   **Copyright Notice:** © 2026 YourBrandName.
+*   **Copyright Notice:** © 2026 GoeConcepts.
 All rights reserved.
-*   **Trademark Notice:** YourBrandName™ and the YourBrandName logo are trademarks or registered trademarks of YourBrandName.
+*   **Trademark Notice:** GoeConcepts™ is a trademarks of GoeConcepts.
-*   **Authorized Account:** This is the official and verified GitHub organization/account for YourBrandName.
+*   **Authorized Account:** This is the official and verified GitHub organization/account for GoeConcepts.
 Any other accounts claiming representation are unauthorized.

 ---